 The class InformationRequirement is used to model an information requirement, as represented by a plain arrow in a DRD.
 InformationRequirement is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.

-An InformationRequirement element is a component of a Decision element, and it associates that requiring Decision element with a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.
+An InformationRequirement element is a component of either a Decision or DecisionService element, and it associates that requiring element with a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.

 An InformationRequirement element references an instance of either a Decision or InputData, which defines a variable.
 That variable, which is an instance of InformationItem, represents the InformationRequirement element at the decision logic level.

-Notice that an InformationRequirement element must reference the instance of Decision or InputData that it associates with the requiring Decision element, not contain it: instances of Decision or InputData can only be contained in Definitions elements.
+Notice that an InformationRequirement element must reference the instance of Decision or InputData that it associates with the requiring element, not contain it: instances of Decision or InputData can only be contained in Definitions elements.

 An instance of InformationRequirement is said to be well-formed if and only if all of the following are true: